upfront710/FirstContributions-1/README.md

 # First Contributions

 Welcome, let's take the baby steps towards your Open Source Journey together.
-Might be intimidating in the begining, but don't worry you will learn and enjoy a lot throughout the process. **May the source be with you**
+Might be intimidating in the begining, but don't worry you will learn and enjoy a lot throughout the process. **May the source be with you.**

 Let's take a step wise look into how you can make your first Pull Request.